franko2K/new_student.html/README.md

-## This is a form to be filled out by students wanting to join a new school.
+## This is a form to be filled out by students who want to join a new school.